 Odds boosts for MLB betting

-Out of all the major leagues, betting on MLB presents the most opportunities.
+Of all the major leagues, betting on MLB presents the most opportunities.
 It’s because the season is very long, and the teams play almost every day.
 During playoff time, baseball bettors flock to their favorite sites searching for value bets and odds boost promotions.
-You might run into this kind of offer at BetMGM Sportsbook Maryland or Caesars Maryland:
+You might run into this kind of offer at BetMGM Sportsbook Maryland or Caesars Sportsbook Maryland:

 The San Francisco Giants (-115) are playing the Texas Rangers (-105).
-It’s going to be a big game, and the sportsbooks expect a lot of interest.
+It will be a big game, and the sportsbooks expect a lot of interest.
 To incentivize more action, they boost the MLB betting odds to -105 for the Giants and +100 for the Rangers.
 You have better odds on both sides of the moneyline, and the house edge has shrunk to a minimum.

 Odds boosts vs. parlays and teasers